dask/dask-blog/_posts/2019-06-04-loading-large-image-data-with-dask-array.md

 A typical case is a large directory of image files.
 In particular, TIFF files are quite common, though other formats could show up as well.
 It is common to see a naming structure that mirrors that shown below.
-The `<i>` represent different numbers.
+Each filename then may indicate a channel, timestep, and spatial location with the `<i>` being some numeric values (possibly with units).
+Individual filenames may have more or less information and may notate it differently than we have.

 ```
 mydata_ch<i>_<j>t_<k>x_<l>y_<m>z.tif